 Patient: My wife has no dominant follicle on her 16th(10/17/2014) day of follicular study. this time she didn’t get her periods her last LMP is 11/02/2014 according to it now she is 6W5D.we did an ultrasound on 12/16/2014 the result show she is 4W3D pregnant with 0.55mm gestational sac in regular yolk sac fetal pole not visible.

-Another explanation for a gestational age (calculated on sonography) not matching the menstrual dates is a blighted ovum or a non viable pregnancy.
+Doctor: Women with polycystic ovaries, hyperprolactnemia and various other conditions have typically long cycles or irregular pe riods because of infrequent ovulation or anovulation.
+These women typically ovulate late in their cycles sometimes as late as the 21st or 22nd day of the cycle.
+In women with longer cycles the standard calculation of gestational age from last menstrual period does not apply.
+In such cases it is important to rely upon the gestational age calculated by ultrasonographic methods.Another explanation for a gestational age (calculated on sonography) not matching the menstrual dates is a blighted ovum or a non viable pregnancy.
 In cases of a blighted ovum, the fetal pole is usually not formed as a result of an arrested development.
 In such cases it is advised to repeat a sonography in a week’s time to note the growth in the fetus.
 In case of no growth or regression of indicators, the pregnancy is usually declared as a missed abortion and further treatment is then advised.